Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/investor-relations.md

 I hope you're doing well!

-I'm reaching out because we're raising our Series A for SkyMirror, and I noticed you're connected to [Partner Name] at [VC Firm].
+I'm reaching out because we're raising our Series A for Skymirror, and I noticed you're connected to [Partner Name] at [VC Firm].

-Quick context: SkyMirror is building AI-powered workforce management for enterprises.
+Quick context: Skymirror is building AI-powered workforce management for enterprises.
 We're at €183K ARR with 8 enterprise customers and 100%+ QoQ growth.
 We're raising €5M to accelerate our European expansion.

 [VC Firm] seems like a great fit given their focus on [relevant focus area] and investments in [relevant portfolio companies].